Thursday, 26 February 2026

 Preston Docks

 We started our walk at Broadgate, next to Penwortham Holme, just across the river, where my primary school had entered me in the Lancashire Primary Schools Sprint Races.
 My Dad had taken the afternoon off work to watch.
-Despite the Elliman's Muscle Rub for horses and dogs that he had bought for me, in my Woolworth's goloshes, I was no match for the boys in spikes.
+Despite the Elliman's Muscle Rub for horses and dogs that he had bought for me and insisted I rub into my legs.
+I did, but in my 3s 6d Woolworth's goloshes, I was no match for the boys in spikes.
 I made the final but only came fifth.

 Broadgate had benefited from some impressive flood-protection measures, with sturdy concrete walling topped by thick glass to prevent the Ribble from bursting its banks onto the low-lying houses of Broadgate.
 We entered the recently upgraded Miller Park under the main railway bridge.
-I had spent hours here on Saturday afternoons and school holidays as a 10 and 11-year-old watching the magical procession of steam locomotives whilst playing football with other train-spotters on the asphalt footpaths below the magnificent offices of Lancashire County Council.
+I had spent many hours here on Saturday afternoons and school holidays as a 10 and 11-year-old watching the magical procession of steam locomotives whilst playing football with other train-spotters on the asphalt footpaths below the magnificent offices of Lancashire County Council.
 Austerity has resulted in the offices being sold and then emptied by developers and subsequently vandalised.
-The developers had plans for the redevelopment of the offices as a hotel.
+The developers planned to redevelop the offices into a hotel.
 The location adjacent to the railway station and splendid Miller and Avenham Parks, and proximity to Winckley Square, could not be better, but developers are notoriously fickle when it comes to delivering projects.
 I can envisage it being demolished to make way for luxury flats.

 We walked along the banks of the river to the new Tramway Bridge, which provides a direct footpath/cycleway from Bamber Bridge and Walton-le-Dale to the City Centre.
 We wandered through Avenham Park, which the family had visited every Easter Monday for the pace egg racing down the slopes.
 In those days, before the commercialisation of Easter by the chocolate companies, easter eggs were boiled eggs that had been painted.
 Avenham Park is a natural amphitheatre below the city centre and, as well as being a popular park, also hosts outdoor concerts and the Preston Guild every 20 years.